konradkonrad/docker-pyeth-cluster/README.md

     docker-compose scale bootstrap=1 miner=2 eth=10 statsmon=1

 (please make sure, you `stop`ped and `rm`ed your simple network beforehand).
-If all works out, you should see something similar to this:
+If all works out, point your browser at http://localhots:3000 and you should see something similar to this:

 ![alt text](https://github.com/konradkonrad/docker-pyeth-cluster/raw/master/screenshot.png "Private Eth with netstats and ...")